occivink/mpv-gallery-view/README.md

-Gallery-view script for mpv.
+Gallery-view script for [mpv](https://github.com/mpv-player/mpv).
+Shows thumbnails of entries in the plyalist in a grid view.

 # Important

-* **The default thumbnail directory is probably is probably not appropriate for your system.** See Installation for instructions on how to change it.
+* **The default thumbnail directory is probably not appropriate for your system.** See Installation for instructions on how to change it.
 * **Make sure that the thumbnail directory exists for auto-generation to work.**
-* **Also make sure to have ffmpeg in your PATH.** Or use mpv for thumbnails generation (slower), see settings.
+* **Also make sure to have ffmpeg in your PATH.** Or use mpv for thumbnails generation (not recommended : slower, no transparency transparency), see settings.

+# Installation

+Copy `scripts/gallery.lua` to your mpv scripts directory.

+If you want on-demand thumbnail generation, copy `scripts/gallery-thumbgen.lua` too.
+You can make multiple copies of it (with different names) to potentially speed up generation, they will register themselves automatically.

+If you want to customize the script (in particular the thumbnail directory), copy `lua-settings/gallery.conf` and modify it to your liking.

+The gallery view is bound to `g` by default but can be rebound in input.conf with `t script-message gallery-view`.

 # Thumbnail generation

 By default, thumbnails are generated on-demand, and reused throughout mpv instances.

-Thumbnails can also be generated offline by running this shell snippet (customize according to your needs):
+Thumbnails can also be generated offline by running this shell snippet (modify according to your needs):
 ```
 w=192
 h=108